Earl of Arundel: History

 The earldom was created in 1138 or 1139 for the French baron William d'Aubigny.
 Its origin was the earlier grant by Henry I to his second wife, Adeliza of Louvain, of the forfeited honour of Arundel, which included the castle and a large portion of Sussex.
 After his death, she married William, who thus became master of the lands, and who from about the year 1141 is variously styled earl of Sussex, of Chichester, or of Arundel.
 His first known appearance as an earl is at Christmas 1141.
 Until the mid-13th century, the earls were also frequently known as Earl of Sussex, until this title fell into disuse.
 At about the same time, the earldom fell to the originally Breton FitzAlan family, a younger branch of which went on to become the Stuart family, which later ruled Scotland and England.

 A tradition arose that the holder of Arundel Castle should automatically be Earl of Arundel, and this was formally confirmed by King Henry VI.
-An Act of Parliament in 1627 confirmed this designation, and retrospectively applied the earldom to the lords of Arundel, some authorities holding that the earldom stretched back to the reign of Richard I (specifically 1189).
+The Earl of Arundel's Dignity and Style Act 1627 (3 Cha.
+1. c.
+4 Pr.) confirmed this designation, and retrospectively applied the earldom to the lords of Arundel, some authorities holding that the earldom stretched back to the reign of Richard I (specifically 1189).
 However, this designation was not always followed.
 Some of the lords of Arundel were never addressed as earls during their lifetimes, but nevertheless are counted and numbered as earls here.
 Other sources may not include some of the earls listed below, and may consider the earldom to have been created more than once.